Mont Ventoux (Cycling From Bedoin)

 Toughest Gradient: 15 %.

-Top Tips for Climbing Mont Ventoux
+Top Tips For Climbing Mont Ventoux

-1. Prepare for the Climb
+1. Prepare For The Climb

 This might seem like a statement of the obvious but Mont Ventoux is unlike most climbs.
 You need to battle the physical nature of the mountain and climbing that doesn't relent but you also need to battle the elements as the mountain will throw all sorts of weather at you.

-2. Prepare for the Battle
+2. Prepare For The Battle

 We don't just mean the gradients and the weather.
 You will need a serious amount of mental fortitude as you ride.
 The first 10km don't' relent and there's very little to take your mind away from kilometre counting.
 The final 6km, when you're in touching distance, can feel like the longest 6km in history as Ventoux is just completely exposed to the winds here.
 It can be lonely pedalling and making up very little distance!